synogen/pcbsharmonymods/Texture Replacer/readme.txt

-﻿## Texture Replacer for PC Building Simulator
-This is a mod that allows you to overwrite most of the textures in the game with your own.
-Currently the textures for all parts, all icons/backgrounds for OmegaOS and stuff like posters and floor textures are supported.
+﻿## Texture And Material Replacer for PC Building Simulator This is a mod that allows you to overwrite most of the textures and some of the materials in the game with your own.
+Currently the textures and materials for all parts, all icons/backgrounds for OmegaOS and stuff like posters and floor textures are supported.
-If you find a texture that can't be replaced with this feel free to let me know.
+If you find a texture or material that can't be replaced with this feel free to let me know.

 As an example it replaces a few of the desktop icons and the default background with Windows 98 versions and it changes the Ryzen 7 1700 texture to a 486DX.
-Also the flooring is replaced.
+Also the flooring is replaced with a brighter wood and the walls and ceiling have gotten a different color to show how material replacing works.

-See the Quick Start section below on how to make your own texture replacements with this!
+See the Quick Start section below on how to make your own texture/material replacements with this!

 ## Requirements
 Requires FusioN.'s modloader for PCBS to be installed ( https://github.com/fusiion/PCBSModloader/releases )